Yan0613/nexoedge/docs/user-doc/source/config.rst

     - ``type``: Type of metadata store
     - ``ip``: IP address of the metadata store
     - ``port``: Port of the metadata store
+    - ``ssl_ca_cert_path``: Path to an SSL/TLS CA cert for connections to the metadata store, leave blank if SSL/TLS is not used
+    - ``ssl_client_cert_path``: Path to an SSL/TLS client cert for connections to the metadata store, leave blank if SSL/TLS is not used
+    - ``ssl_client_key_path``: Path to an SSL/TLS client cert private key for connections to the metadata store, leave blank if SSL/TLS is not used
+    - ``ssl_trusted_certs_dir``: Path to an SSL/TLS-CA-cert-containing directory for connections to the metadata store, leave blank if not used
+    - ``ssl_domain_name``: Domain name of the metadata store for SSL/TLS, leave blank if not used
 - ``recovery``: Recovery
     - ``trigger_enabled``: Whether to enable background automatic recovery
     - ``trigger_start_interval``: Time between triggerings of recovery operation (in seconds)